datarobot/datarobot-user-models/README.md

 ## Assembling an inference model code folder <a name="inference_model_folder"></a>
 > Note: the following information is only relevant you are using [**drum**](https://github.com/datarobot/datarobot-user-models/tree/master/custom_model_runner) to run a model.

+Custom inference models are models trained outside of DataRobot.
+Once they are uploaded to DataRobot, they are deployed as a DataRobot deployment which supports model monitoring and management.

 To create a custom inference model, you must provide specific files to use with a custom environment: